Time for flexible storage with cloud-like pricing linked to your business needs

 Minimise risk with a scalable storage capacity

-Immediately, you no longer need worry about painful procurement cycles whenever you hit the end of your current capacity.
-There are none of the weighty upfront costs normally incurred when purchasing physical arrays.
+Immediately, you no longer need to worry about painful procurement cycles whenever you hit the end of your current capacity.
+There are no weighty upfront costs normally incurred when purchasing physical arrays.
 In addition, you gain a much more agile model that allows you to scale capacity up and down.

-Equally, if you’re looking to retire, archive, or move workloads to the cloud, you can set up initial on-premises storage to run the application, migrate or retire at your chosen pace, all while reducing your usage of variable capacity.
+Equally, suppose you’re looking to retire, archive, or move workloads to the cloud.
+In that case, you can set up initial on-premises storage to run the application, migrate or retire at your chosen pace, all while reducing your usage of variable capacity.
 This cuts both ways, as many companies are moving in the opposite direction and shifting workloads from cloud back onto physical storage due to cost and management problems.
 In this case, IBM Storage Utility Offering allows you to start with baseline capacity and scale up only when you are ready to bring applications back.

 To adopt a smarter storage policy, speak to Northdoor’s IBM Storage experts today.
 We will help you to develop a business case, identify the right IBM Storage platform for your needs, and plan your capacity baseline.